5-2-1-0 Healthy Choices Count! Is Iowa’s Childhood Health Initiative

 Funding 5-2-1-0 Healthy Choices Count!
 Communities

-Iowa Department of Public Health (IDPH) provides funding and technical assistance work with multi-sector community coalitions to make sustainable and equitable environmental and policy changes around 5-2-1-0 evidence based strategies.
+Iowa Department of Public Health (IDPH) provides funding and technical assistance to work with multi-sector community coalitions to make sustainable and equitable environmental and policy changes around 5-2-1-0 evidence-based strategies.

 View the 2021 5-2-1-0 Community Success Report (PDF)